 About the SMILE Stewardship of Natural Amenities Committee (SNAC)

 The goal of SNAC is to enable SMILE to effectively address issues and opportunities involving natural amenities found within and adjacent to the neighborhood.
-While the focus of the committee will change with the passage of time, SNAC hopes to draw a dedicated core of neighborhood residents to provide long-term involvement in the overall quality of the natural environment in the neighborhood.
+While the focus of the committee will change with the passage of time and interest of its members, SNAC hopes to draw a dedicated core of neighborhood residents to provide long-term involvement in the overall quality of the natural environment in Sellwood-Moreland.